andresguisado/katacoda-scenarios/kubernetes-basic-concepts/jobs-initcontainers-staticpods/jobs.md

 Take a look at [Jobs Api reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#job-v1-batch) to see how to build a job resource in Kubernetes.

+Pods created by jobs are not deleted.
+Keeping them around allows you to still view the logs of completed pods to check for errors.
+If you want to remove them, you need to do that manually.

-## Simple Job
+## Create Countdown Job

 Look at the file `job.yaml`{{open}}.
-This example create a simple job which run a bash command
+This example create a job which run a bash command to countdown from 10 to 1.

-Create a job:
+Note that `spec.restartPolicy` in Job resources just support values: "OnFailure" or "Never" further info [here](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#example-states)

+> **Note:** There're situations where you want to fail a job after some ammount of retries, to do so use `spec.backoffLimit`.
+It is set by default to 6.
+> You could want to manage the duration of the job, not matter how many Pods are created.
+You can use `spec.activeDeadlineSeconds` and once a Job reaches `spec.activeDeadlineSeconds`, the Job and all of its Pods are terminates.

+### Create the job

 `kubectl apply -f /manifests/job.yaml`{{execute}}

-Let's check the status of the job:
+### Job status

+The job has been successfully completed:

+`kubectl get jobs`{{execute}}

+### Job Logs

+In order to see the job's logs we need to know the pod created:

-`kubectl get pods`{{execute}}
+`kubectl get pods | grep countdown`{{execute}}

-Type the following command to see the pod's logs:
+And then:

-`kubectl logs <above-output-pod-name>`
+`kubectl logs <above-pod-name>`{{execute}}

-## Parallelism and Completions

-specifying parallelism and completions.
+### Delete Logs

+`kubectl delete -f /manifests/job.yaml`{{execute}}